paul-serafimescu/oauth2-bot/README.md

 # Discord Bot

-Utilized OAuth2 to create Custom Command Panel for each guild a user is part of.
+Utilized OAuth 2.0 to create Custom Command Panel for each guild a user is part of.

 To start:
 - install dependencies with `npm` for the React frontend and use `pip` for Django backend